efoxepstein/minisort/README.md

 # Progress

 I am down to 68 characters including whitespace.
+Check out `minisort.c`.

 # Contributing

 If you can beat this, please fork and show me.
+Write your code in `minisort.c`, the driver shouldn't need altering.